 - Leasing Consultant

-Keep in mind that most of these jobs differ in both the work environment and potential income depending on whether you’re dealing with commercial or residential real estate.
+Keep in mind that most of these real estate jobs differ in both the work environment and potential income, depending on whether you’re dealing with commercial or residential real estate.

 Real estate professionals require certain legal licenses on top of a base-level education, though getting these licenses can usually be done by taking simple training courses.
 Whether you are listing a one-bedroom apartment in the Midwest or helping a large corporation find new office space, there are certain skills that all real estate professionals should have in their back pocket.

 If you shy away from numbers, you might need to brush up on your basic math skills before jumping into real estate.
 Basic experience with math and accounting is a necessary skill for virtually any real estate position, whether you’re a broker or a property manager.